-Irene van Nes (2012) considers that when brands become flexible, one or more of their VISs structural elements becomes liberated - but never all of them simultaneously.
-Thus, according to van Nes, a VIS is either composed by elements where characteristics are stable and do not perform any changes (corresponding to Kreutz's Conventional VIS), or it may provide different levels of flexibility, which can vary the consistency of just one or a changeable number of its elements (aligned to Kreutz's Non-Conventional VIS), while preserving the basic standards that provide a brand with the power of being easily identified, recognised and memorised.
-Van Nes also assembled a framework of six categories that preserves the identifying essence of what she calls Dynamic Identities: Container, Wallpaper, DNA, Formula, Customised and Generative (Figure 3).
+Irene van Nes (2012) considers that when brands become flexible, one or more of their VIS's structural elements becomes liberated - but never all of them simultaneously.
+Thus, according to Van Nes, a VIS is either composed of elements where characteristics are stable and do not perform any changes (corresponding to Kreutz's Conventional VIS), or it may provide different levels of flexibility, which can vary the consistency of just one or a changeable number of its elements (aligned to Kreutz's Non-Conventional VIS), while preserving the basic standards that provide a brand with the power of being easily identified, recognised and memorised.
+Van Nes (2012) also assembled a framework of six categories that preserve the identifying essence of what she calls Dynamic Identities: Container, Wallpaper, DNA, Formula, Customised and Generative (Figure 2).